 - This cookie dough requires 1 hour of chilling - make sure to plan ahead!

 - Using a hand-held mixer, cream together the sugar and butter.
-Beat on med-high speed for 1-2 minutes until nice and creamy.
+Beat on med-high speed for 1-2 minutes until fluffy and creamy.

 - Add the egg and almond extract and mix on med-low until just combined.

 - With mixer on low, slowly add in the cassava flour ½ cup at a time.
-Continue mixing until all of the cassava flour has been added.
+Continue mixing until all of the cassava flour has been added and mixed in.

-- Allow dough to chill for one hour in the fridge before making cookies (no need to cover).
+- Place dough in the fridge and allow to chill for one hour (no need to cover the dough).

 - Allow the cookies to cool for about 20 minutes and then make the glaze.
 In a small bowl, whisk together the glaze ingredients until smooth.
 Using a spoon, drizzle over cookies.
 Allow glaze to set before eating or storing.